 "I was a scrawny kid, and did not deserve to be cast in a role that represented all the sturdy young lads of the 4-H. But I had a good suntan.
 Mr. Beaudine or Mr. Traver asked me why, and I told them I was a caddy.
+By a karmic coincidence, they had both been caddies when they were younger!
 We got into a discussion of caddying fees, then and now (25 cents for 18 holes in the 1920's; $2.50 for 18, plus an average 50 cent tip, in the 1950's).
 I believe that discussion won me the role."

 Sammy Ogg, Mary Lu Delmonte, and Glen all rode a commuter flight to Madison together, while Annette and her mother took a separate flight that was met by a crowd upon arrival.
 Glen noticed that Annette seemed to be isolated from other kids when she wasn't on the set, something that Annette herself mentioned in her memoirs.
 All the cast and crew stayed at Madison's Hotel Loraine during the filming.

 "The Hotel Loraine was half a block southwest of the Wisconsin state capitol.
 There was a chartered bus for the crew, and a chartered airline limo for the cast.
 Kevin was known to get on the elevator and push all the buttons, and at least once he threw a water balloon or two from his hotel room window."